 The Invention of the Wire: a Non-human Choreographer

 Dance historians credit the French ballet master Charles-Louis Didelot as having introduced seeming weightlessness into ballet.
 He might have been influenced by his performances as a boy marionette in the late eighteenth century Theatre Audinot in Paris, where sometimes puppets were exchanged for real children.
 Or he might just have been inspired by this imagery of his childhood.
-In any case, Didelot invented an adult version of the wire and harness machinery, which lifted dancers upward, allowing them to stand on their toes before leaving the ground.4 The choreographer noticed and developed the lightness and ethereal quality the ‘flying machine’ gave to dance, and the audience was captivated.
+In any case, Didelot invented an adult version of the wire and harness machinery, which lifted dancers upward, allowing them to stand on their toes before leaving the ground.((Carol Lee: Ballet in Western Culture.
+A History of Its Origins and Evolution, London (Routledge) 2002, 189.))
+The choreographer noticed and developed the lightness and ethereal quality the ‘flying machine’ gave to dance, and the audience was captivated.
 That is where pointe, the on-the-tip classical ballet technique, emerged.
 Thus it could be said that the vocabulary of ballet was designed as much as choreographed.

 Changing Relationship with Gravity: Altered Perception